EanNewton/pyTicTacToe/ReadMe.md

 Hard is a perfect player and will always win or stalemate.

-The game state can be moved back one move at a time any point with a history going back to the start of the game.
+The game state can be moved back one move at a time at any point with a history going back to the start of the game.